-Star Fox: Assault is a sci-fi third-person shooter developed by Namco and published by Nintendo for the GameCube on February 14, 2005.
+Star Fox: Assault is a mix between previous rail-shooter gameplay and on-foot third-person shooter levels.
+Developed by Namco and published by Nintendo for the GameCube on February 14, 2005.

 The fourth game in the Star Fox franchise, Star Fox: Assault returns the main gameplay of the series back to its shooter roots (after the action-adventure Star Fox Adventures), allowing the player to pilot an updated Arwing spacecraft (through either a fixed path or with full freedom of movement) and an updated Landmaster tank (with full freedom of movement).
 Players can also perform certain tasks in the game on-foot (similar to the hidden multiplayer mode in Star Fox 64) and can enter/exit their vehicle at-will.